 Maria is an active member of SHRM (Society for Human Resources Management) and the Greater Chicagoland Not-for-Profit Human Resources Forum.

 Maria holds a Bachelor of Arts in Integrative Studies from Northeastern Illinois University.

-With over 15 years of experience in social services and education, Valery is the current Director of After School Programs.
+With over 20 years of experience in social services and education, Valery is the Associate Director of Expanded Learning Programs for Children and Youth.
 She joined Erie House in 1994 after having served as the Assistant Director of After School at Resurrection Lutheran Church.

 Valery holds a Master’s in Education from National Louis University and has extensive experience developing children’s curricula.

 David joined the Leadership Team at Erie Neighborhood House in 2014 when he was named the Director of Workforce Development Programs.
 He is responsible for providing leadership, strategic thinking, and high quality management for all phases of the Pathways to Success workforce development bridge programs.

 David first came to Erie as a volunteer English tutor in the Community Literacy program in 2007.
 A year later, he began teaching ESL classes at Erie’s Little Village site.
 Pathways to Success, Erie’s fledgling workforce program, tapped David to teach the first Manufacturing Bridge class shortly thereafter.
 This three month vocational preparation course connects community members to employment and further training in the advanced manufacturing industry.
 Over the span of some 20 classes, David developed Erie’s manufacturing bridge curriculum and program design into a contextualized training that integrates a range of job readiness and supportive services.